 Few actors have experienced the meteoric highs and steep lows of John Travolta.
-Even with several iconic works like Grease and Pulp Fiction to his name, his recent projects have been lackluster, to say put it lightly.
+Even with several iconic works like Grease and Pulp Fiction to his name, his recent projects have been lackluster, to put it lightly.
 A mixture of direct-to-video duds and lackluster efforts like Gotti have marred the former star actor, with his latest offering The Fanatic sinking him to a new career-low.

 The Fanatic follows Moose (John Travolta), an autistic man who spends his days obsessing over movie star Hunter Dunbar (Devon Sawa).
 Moose’s seemingly innocent interest in Hunter’s life quickly morphs into something far more sinister as he stalks Dunbar’s estate.

-John Travolta’s performance as Moose is truly something to behold, with his unwavering commitment creating a performance that leaves a lasting impression with the audience.
+John Travolta’s performance as Moose is truly something to behold, with his unwavering commitment creating a character that leaves a lasting impression with the audience.
 That impact is mostly for the wrong reasons however, with the actor’s overdone shtick being a tasteless representation of people living with autism.
 Whether it’s Travolta’s over the top delivery or the lackluster script, the character of Moose comes off as a joke more than a human being.
 The outdated performance is reminiscent of past days when these type of mawkish portrayals were more commonplace.
 I give Devon Sawa credit for pulling off his role as the typically-vapid celebrity-type, but the character consistently rings flat and familiar.

 The Fanatic is a movie that fails at both its conceited goals.
 It attempts to create a stalker thriller feel woefully misguided, failing to muster from tension and lacking a pulse from director Fred Durst of Limp Bizkit fame.
 The budgetary restrictions are felt throughout, and the film’s repetitive formula fails to offer many surprises.
 As a thriller, it doesn’t do anything that your typical bargain bin release could achieve.